Business Model Canvas: the 9-step business plan

 2. Value propositions: why do customers choose you?

-A value proposition describes the unique value your company offers to your customers.
+A value proposition is the reason why customers choose your business.
 Why does a customer choose you?
 Is it the good service, the unique offer, the convenience, the price, the quality?
-Or a combination of these?
-Ask existing customers, or the customers you would like to reach in the future.
+If you know this, you can better convince customers.

 3. Channels: how do customers find your company?